mtak-blog/mtak-blog.github.io/_posts/2019-03-24-generalizing-seqlocks.md

 }
 ```

 In addition to the `value` the lock protects, it also contains a sequence number, `seq_number`.
-This number starts at 0 and increases by two everytime value is changed.
+This number starts at 0 and increases by two every time the value is changed.
 Why two?
 Well, if the value is odd, that means there's a writer currently modifying the value.

 #### Seqlock writers